rinkkasatiainen/aws-e2e-tests/README.md

         * environment variable
         * in dynamoDB entry
         * as parameter from SNS Event
+   * create a test case where
+        1) call function by publishing to 'start' SNS topic
+        2) should succeed -> publish to 'success' SNS topic.
+Spy this!
+   * create a test case where
+        1) api call fails. / this need updating fakes, and deploying to prod.

 ## BEFORE : get ready for this step:
 To start with this step, do the following: